NannyML/nannyml/docs/how_it_works/performance_estimation.rst

        :math:`X_{reference}` and
        monitored model predictions :math:`f(X_{reference})`.
 The target is absolute error :math:`AE_{reference}` calculated in previous step.
 So :math:`\hat{AE} = h(X,f(X))`.
-    3. Estimate performance of :term:`child model` on analysis data.
+    3. Estimate performance of :term:`child model` on monitored data.
 Estimate absolute error for each observation :math:`\hat{AE}_{reference}` with :math:`h` and, finally calculate the mean of :math:`\hat{AE}_{reference}` to get MAE.

 For other metrics step 1 and 3 are slightly modified.
 For example, for root mean squared error (RMSE) in step 1 we